 Once the raw materials arrive at the CM, cGMP regulations require that they be quarantined and tested before they are released into inventory.
 The type of testing required includes identity and potency, microbiological compliance, and heavy metal compliance.

 Identity and potency:

 Next, the raw material must be tested for microbiological compliance to verify that it does not contain dangerous levels of microorganisms such as E. coli.
 Special equipment in a separate microbiological laboratory will be required for this purpose.
-Since all CMs do not always have an in-house microbiological lab, this may mean that the raw material will have to be send to a third-party lab for micro testing.
+Since all CMs do not always have an in-house microbiological lab, this may mean that the raw material will have to be sent to a third-party lab for micro testing.
 In fact, some CMs do not even have a standard analytical lab, so all testing will have to be conducted by a third-party lab.
-Obviously, you have to factor in additional time (maybe 2 weeks) when a raw material is sent out to a third-party lab for testing.
+Obviously, you have to factor in additional time (maybe 2 weeks) when raw materials are sent out to a third-party lab for testing.